sagoez/workflow/README.md

 **Disclaimer**: No bash scripts were harmed in the making of this application.
 All complexity was added voluntarily and with full knowledge of the consequences.

 **Note**: I'm so hard-headed that I debated for three days whether to use AI to help write the README.
-In the end, I gave in and decided to let the AI write the entire thing.
+In the end, I gave in and decided to let the AI write the entire thing (like the whole CLI).
 All hail [vibe coding](https://vibemanifesto.org/).

 **Even more notes just because I like this note at the bottom thingy**: I'll probably add gifs (and emojis) on how to use it later.